arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 10.19.16
+There are white guavas and pink guavas.
+Pink guavas get their color from an organic pigment called carotenoid.
+The white guava I ate tasted kind of like a kiwi, but less sweet.
+This assessment may or may not be completely non-representative of the average white-guava-eating-experience.

 ### 10.18.16
 Lobsters aren't immortal, they just have negligible senescence.
 Basically,